Kushner Legal Corporation Opens New Palm Springs Office

 Estate Planning Considerations for the LGBTQ Community in California

-September 30, 2025Estate planning in California often begins with a simple but important question: should you create a will, a trust, or both.
-While both documents are designed to distribute your assets according to your wishes, they function in very different ways under California law.
+September 30, 2025Estate planning in California often starts with a basic but critical question: should you create a will, a trust, or both?
+While both tools are designed to distribute your assets according to your wishes, they operate very differently under California law.
+Understanding these differences can have a lasting impact on your family, property, and peace of mind.

-At Kushner Legal Corporation, we help Californians understand these differences and create plans that secure their legacy.
-Below are five key differences between wills and trusts, with references to the California Probate Code where relevant.
+At Kushner Legal Corporation, we help Californians navigate wills and living trusts and create estate plans that protect their assets and long-term goals.
+Below are five key differences to consider when deciding between a will and a trust, with references to the California Probate Code where relevant.

 -

-One of the biggest distinctions between wills and trusts is whether your estate must go through probate.
-Probate is the court supervised process of proving a will, appointing an executor, paying debts, and distributing assets.
+- Probate Requirements, Will vs. Trust in California: One of the most important differences between wills and trusts is whether your estate must go through probate.
+Probate is the court-supervised process of validating a will, appointing an executor, paying debts, and distributing assets.

-- Wills: Most wills must be probated unless the estate falls below the “small estate” threshold in Probate Code Section 13100.
+- Wills: Most wills must be probated unless the estate qualifies for California’s small estate exemption under Probate Code Section 13100.

-- Trusts: Assets held in a properly funded revocable living trust avoid probate.
-Probate Code Section 15200 recognizes express trusts that can hold property and distribute it without court involvement.
+- Trusts: Assets held in a properly funded revocable living trust generally avoid probate.
+Probate Code Section 15200 recognizes express trusts that can hold and distribute property without court involvement.

-At Kushner Legal Corporation, we create estate plans tailored to each client’s circumstances, ensuring compliance with the California Probate Code and protecting your family’s future.
+At Kushner Legal Corporation, our California estate planning attorneys create customized plans that comply with the California Probate Code and protect your family’s future.

 Schedule Your Consultation Today

-Planning your estate does not have to be overwhelming.
-Let us guide you through your options and create a plan that reflects your wishes.
+Estate planning does not have to be overwhelming.
+Let our experienced team guide you through your options and create a plan that reflects your wishes.

 Call us today at (310) 279-5166 📍 Offices in Beverly Hills, and Palm Springs